The Discovery of an Active Wind from the Milky Way's Black Hole: Cold Molecular Gas Around SGR A*

+It is well established that the inner few pc of the Galactic Center contains a large amount of molecular gas ($\sim10^4$\Msun) \citep{Guesten1987,Montero-Castano2009,Oka2011,Etxaluze2011,Martin2012,Requena-Torres2012,Lau2013,2015Harada_CND,James2021,Hsieh2021,Tanaka2021,Christopher2005} with temperatures from several $10$ K to $\sim 500$~K \citep{James2021,Requena-Torres2012,Hsieh2021}.
+The vast majority of this gas is contained in the Galactic Center molecular ring (Circumnuclear Disk or CND), which extends to $\sim3$-$5$~pc from the black hole.
+It was previously thought that the inner edge of the CND is about $0.5$~pc from \sgra, and the region inside this radius is filled mostly with atomic and hot ionized gas and devoid of cold molecular gas \citep{Genzel2010,2015Harada_CND, Jackson1993}.
+Below we describe our observations that reveal an abundance of intricate cold-gas structures within this region.

 Carbon monoxide ($\rm{CO}$) is the most commonly used tracer of the molecular gas in the interstellar medium (ISM).
-It has the strongest chemical bond known, allowing it to persist even in relatively harsh environments.
-It emits bright lines and is readily excited at the low densities and temperatures \cite{Bolatto2013b}.
+It emits bright lines and is readily excited at the low densities and temperatures \citep{Bolatto2013b}.
 The \bco\ transition is a rotational transition at the frequency of 230.538~GHz (the wavelength of 1.3 mm) which is efficiently excited and highly emissive at gas temperatures of $\sim 100$~K.